johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 To rerun a model for updated code add flag ~~`--train_exist`~~ `--overwrite_all`.
 This flag will overwrite all  data/files/classifier if exist.
 Notice this flag is in the new `.sbatch` by default.
 Without this flag, related process will be skipped if corresponding files exist.
 So, if you are running the code for the first time for a certain model, remove it.
 Similarly, if you only want to overwrite the hidden data collected by the forward hook, use only `--overwrite_data` flag, if you only want to overwrite the hallucination classifier trained, use only `--overwrite_cls` flag.

+To train classifier on all 4 dataset, after you finished all 4 dataset, run `main.py` for the 5th time using dataset arg `--combined`

 # output

 Figures and evaluation can be found in `./outouts`